C# for Visual Studio Code

 - Open a folder/workspace that contains a C# project (.csproj) and a C# solution (.sln) and the extension will activate.

-- Whether you install C# Dev Kit or just the C# extension, the .NET Runtime Installer Tool extension will be installed as a dependency.
+- Whether you install C# Dev Kit or just the C# extension, the .NET Install Tool will be installed as a dependency.

 Note: If working on a solution that requires versions prior to .NET 6 or non-solution based projects, install a .NET Framework runtime and MSBuild tooling.

 - Set omnisharp.useModernNet to false and set dotnet.server.useOmnisharp to true

 - Windows: .NET Framework along with MSBuild Tools

 - MacOS/Linux: Mono with MSBuild

 Learn more about the rich features of the C# extension:

 How to use OmniSharp?